 Megiddo was ancient and well-guarded.
-It had a stone gate from Canaanite times, and a large Bronze Age altar, part of a religious complex from the third millennium BC.
+It had a stone gate from Canaanite times and a large Bronze Age altar, part of a religious complex from the third millennium BC.
 You can see images of both these structures below.

 The earliest of the excavated altars is extraordinarly large, 10meters in diameter.
 A staircase leads up to the altar, and small fence surrounds it.
 There are large concentrations of animal bones and ashes nearby.

 Megiddo guarded the pass of Wadi Arah, which formed a great defensive barrier across the ancient route connecting Egypt and Mesopotamia — Africa and Asia.
 It had an age-long importance as a strategic, military, commercial and cultural centre between the countries of the Mediterranean and the lands that lay north and east.

-The site, 13 acres in area, was dug before the first world war by a German expedition led by Schumacher and afterwards by the Oriental Institute of the University of Chicago (1925-39).
+The site, 13 acres in area, was dug before World War I by a German expedition led by Schumacher and afterwards by the Oriental Institute of the University of Chicago (1925-39).

-of the excavations at Tel Megiddo
+Aerial view of the excavations at Tel Megiddo

 At first, the American expedition worked